ecthelionvi/NeoColumn.nvim/README.md

 ## 📃 Introduction

-A Neovim plugin that displays a focused ColorColumn at a specific character position to help users maintain a certain line length.
+A Neovim plugin shows a focused ColorColumn at a set position for line length control.
+It highlights single characters for less clutter, enhancing readability and supporting coding standards or desired line lengths.
-Unlike the standard ColorColumn, this plugin highlights individual characters at the specified column, reducing visual clutter and making it easier to identify longer lines.
-This approach improves readability and helps adhere to coding standards or preferred line lengths.

 ## ⚙️ Features